Grandparent Visitation & Custody

 Grandparent cases are very fact sensitive.
 It is important that an applicant focuses on proving to the Court that visitation with the grandparents is necessary to avoid harm to the child’s welfare, as well answering all of the statutory factors.
-Call Peter Van Aulen an experienced New Jersey family lawyer today for a free 30 minute in office consultation (201) 845-7400.
+Call Peter Van Aulen an experienced New Jersey family lawyer today for a free comprehensive in office consultation (201) 845-7400.